 Please note that clicking on the song titles below will open a youtube video of that song in a separate window.

-Verses for the Week
+Verses of the Week

-Songs for the Week
+Songs of the Week

 Charles Wesley wrote this song to commemorate his conversion.
 Although we at Desert Hills don’t have a “thousand tongues” to sing, let us sing with the sentiment of a thousand, wholeheartedly and passionately giving all praise to God!

 A close observer may notice that I often begin a worship set with a song of adoration and then move into the specifics of what Christ has done for us, followed by our response.
 I chose this hymn to remind us of the incredible act of grace Jesus did for us.
 This song, too, mentions our tongue, querying how we can even begin to praise our Savior.
 The amazing truth of the Gospel is that God offers grace to all, even the vilest of sinners!